Just like a coin, every decision and situation always have two sides; the pros and the cons and so does single parenting.

 Abandoned children and single parents can sometimes grow up with so much pain in their hearts.

-Their perception about people change, and they can longer trust as they did before.
+Their perception of people change, and they can longer trust as they did before.
 This may hurt their relationships with others if they can never fully allow friends into their world.

 It is something that is harder to handle if both the child and the single parent have that negative attitude.